-For most boaters, a Bruce/CQR/Delta will be the best choice.
-All three perform similarly and are similarly priced (Narrowly, the Bruce/Claw is our favourite of the three).
+For most boaters, a Bruce or Delta will be the most happy balance between price and performance.
+All three perform similarly and are similarly priced (Narrowly, the Bruce/Claw is our favorite of the three).

 If you've used a Danforth in the past, and you have had luck with it, choose a Danforth.
 If you've never used one before and if your setup allows it, choose a Bruce, CQR, or Delta instead.